sigmagallery/.github/profile/README.md

 Using this method your NFTs will be displayed instantly.

-To ensure images are optimized in the correct format, add "format: gif" below the imageUrl as shown in the example below.
+To ensure images are optimized in the correct format, if your collection contains gifs make sure you add "format: gif" below the imageUrl as shown in the example.

 ```yaml
 nfts: